-Components of a Waffle Chart
+Components of a WAFFLE Chart

-- 100 Cells Grid: We need a square grid of 100 cells (10 X 10).
-We will use each cell to represent 1%.
+- 100 Cells Grid: You need a square grid of 100 cells (10 X 10).

 - Data Point: A data point from where we can take the completion percentage or achievement percentage.